iterate-ch/docs/mountainduck/interface.md

 :width: 500px
 ```

-### Mount point
+### Nickname

-The nickname set determines the mount point used.
-You can customize the mount point name by editing the nickname of the bookmark.
+The nickname determines the display of the bookmark in the Mountain Duck menu and can be customized.
+It is also used for the name of the mounted volume in the Finder or the drive under Windows.

 ### Labels